petershivachi/code-log/README.md

 # code-log
-angular with firebase crud application for development logging
+angular with localstorage crud application for development logging